Malus sikkimensis

 Malus sikkimensis is a rare species of apple known by the common name Sikkim crabapple.
 Its Chinese name is xi jin hai tang (锡金海棠).
-It is native to China, Nepal, Bhutan, and part of India, where it is threatened due to loss of habitat.

 It bears white and pink flowers and dark red fruit.
+It was first published in Gatt.
+Pomac. in 1890.

+It is native to China, Nepal, Bhutan, Assam, Tibet and parts of India, where it is threatened due to loss of habitat.

+The edible fruits are a primary source (within India and the Himalayas) of dietary dihydrochalcones and flavonoids (both organic compounds).
+An extract of the fruit has potential for protective and therapeutic properties.